-In 2016 we're filming all eight of our adventures.
+This year we're filming all of our adventures.
 We've teamed up with a massive production company that specialise in adventure films and together we're making a global multi-network programme about each adventure.

 What we want to capture is the story of the adventure, it's not some slick travel video, nor is it a compilation of explosions and crashes set to music.
 We still want the attractive landscapes and dramatic action, but within the context of the story.
 We think the story of the adventure is best told around the people doing the adventure.
 IE you.